 Last but not least, we would like to point out to the recurring donation campaign: If you decide in December to donate on a regular basis to one of our projects on Global Giving (e.g., $10 per month), this amount will be matched by an anonymous donor by 100%.
 Thus, you can help us make financial planning easier and at the same time double the amount which goes to the project.

-Thank you again and best regards from the whole project team,
+We wish you a happy holiday seasons and send you best greetings from the whole project team,